 Protecting those assets requires filing Schedule C: The Property You Claim as Exempt to the bankruptcy court.
 The form is vital.
 If you don’t claim any exemptions, or if you claim the wrong one, the property may not be protected.
-That means possibly selling the house to pay the debts.
+That means possibly selling the house or car to pay the debts.

 Among the property that can be declared exempt:

 - Personal property like household goods, furniture and musical instruments

 - Real estate used as the home

 With a simple Chapter 7 filing, it is conceivable that you could proceed without an attorney, but there is a risk.
 A survey by the American Bankruptcy Institute says that 99% of Chapter 7 filers with an attorney were successful.
 Those without an attorney succeeded 67% of the time.

 What about a Chapter 13 filing?
 That is more complex, and in almost all cases require an attorney, which makes it more expensive than Chapter 7.
 Expect to spend closer to $6,000 for court costs and attorney fees.